farellano91/Disney-API/README.md

 * Download the project or clone it
 * Open the console and go to the project folder
-* Run this command: mvn spring-boot:run
+* Run these commands: `mvn clean install` and then `mvn spring-boot:run`
-* Open your web browser and go to http://localhost:8080/disneyapi/swagger-ui.html to see the API docs and play with the endpoints
+* Open your web browser and go to `http://localhost:8080/disneyapi/swagger-ui.html` to see the API docs and play with the endpoints